openego/eDisGo/doc/usage_details.rst

 ----------------

-Results such as voltages at nodes and line loading from the power flow analysis as well as grid extension costs are provided through the :class:`~.network.results.Results` class and can be accessed the following way:
+Results such as voltages at nodes and line loading from the power flow analysis as well as grid expansion costs are provided through the :class:`~.network.results.Results` class and can be accessed the following way:

 .. code-block:: python